Art History Course Listings

 A survey of the history of art addressing one or more artistic traditions beyond Europe.

 Topic varies by instructor.
-Fulfills fine arts core requirement.
+Fulfills fine arts core requirement and diversity-justice core requirement.

 Sessions Typically Offered: Varies